Halfway House vs. Sober Living Homes: Understanding the Key Differences

 6. Create New Traditions

+Holiday gifts for people in recovery don’t have to be material—they can also come in the form of meaningful experiences.
 Instead of focusing on past holiday rituals that may be associated with substance use, consider creating new, sober traditions.

 These could include volunteering, organizing outdoor activities, or taking a trip to explore new places.
 Building fresh traditions can help you fully enjoy the season without relying on substances.